 • Oversee reporting of school performance to the state.

 Our student population is based on parent transportation.
 Therefore, the following carpool procedures are important for safe and efficient loading and unloading of students in grades K-9.
+Due to safety concerns, students are not permitted to walk from campus without parents completing the “Walking Permission Slip.”
+This form is available in the office and must be completed annually.

 North Star Academy will close at the discretion of the principal.
 Our phone system will call all the NSA families within 20 minutes to give important information.
 When possible, it will be posted on the school’s website and KSL/Channel 5 news channels.
+Please make sure your child’s Aspire account is updated with your most recent contact information.

 The purpose of this policy is to clarify for parents a process by which concerns can be addressed.
 The Board of Directors of North Star Academy (the “School”) values open communication between parents, faculty, staff, administration, and the Board.
 The Board encourages active parent participation in their children’s education, and hopes that parents will feel empowered to voice their opinions, volunteer in and out of the classroom for the School, and work as a team to provide the best education for their children.
 The Board also believes that individuals can generally resolve their own disputes through open, respectful communication.
 If a situation arises that cannot be resolved between the parties involved, then this policy will be used.
 The purpose of this policy is to ensure that parents understand how to pursue the resolution of grievances, concerns and disputes involving the School.